-The following provides an aggregate overview of the relevant risk factors.
-The structure of the outlined risk categories essentially follows their presentation in the risk-taking capability calculation.
+The following provides an aggregate overview of the material risk factors.

 3.1 COUNTERPARTY DEFAULT RISK

 The counterparty default risk arises if lessees and fleet management clients do not meet their payment obligations during the term of the contract or only partly or if vehicle suppliers cannot fulfil their buyback agreements towards Sixt Leasing SE, resulting in payment defaults.
 This counterparty default risk in customer business generally increases with a deterioration in the economic situation, resulting in increased payment defaults by leasing and fleet management customers or a vehicle supplier subject to a buyback obligation.